Table of Contents

 Start by removing the side screws - usually there are six total - three on the left and 3 on the right.
 Next, remove the rear screws.
 Usually there are four and they are near the input section, and they are all marked with arrows.
 DO NOT REMOVE THE PLASTIC RIVETS FROM THE REAR OF THE PVM.

 Once you've removed all of the screws (and NOT the plastic rivets!), the case is ready to come off.
 Sometimes they are stiff/tight, but most should come off easily by first turning the PVM away from you (so you are facing the rear), and then pulling the whole rear shell towards you.
 Sometimes lifting the PVM a little off the table will help finesse it off.
-If it refuses to budge, sometimes some strategic whacks along the seam where the plastic bezel meets the metal rear shell will break it loose.
+If it refuses to budge, sometimes some strategic palm-whacks along the seam where the plastic bezel meets the metal rear shell will break it loose.

 Discharging the CRT